On This Page

 Advocacy can make a difference.
 For example, the 2008 Patients and Providers Act changed the unfair Medicare policy that made people pay 50% coinsurance for outpatient mental health services.
 It lowered the coinsurance rate over time until it came into parity with the 20% coinsurance rate for outpatient medical services in 2014.

-We encourage you to be creative, explore, and consider your different options.
-In many cases, you can make Medicare work for you, even if you have to jump through a few hoops first.
-If not, there are also other ways you can get the care you need for a price you can afford.
+If you’re having a hard time finding a therapist who accepts Medicare, we encourage you to be creative and to explore your options.
+In many cases, you can make Medicare work for you, even if you have to jump through a few hoops first, like spending time on a waitlist or going online instead of local.

-If you can’t find a local private practice provider who accepts Medicare, consider searching for a provider who offers free or low-cost counseling on OpenCounseling.
+If you can’t find a local private practice therapist who accepts Medicare, consider searching for a provider who offers free or low-cost therapy on OpenCounseling.
 You may be able to get affordable mental health care from the public mental health system, which generally accepts Medicare, from a community counseling agency, or from a therapist who offers sliding-scale rates.

-You can also consider signing up for online counseling with BetterHelp (a sponsor).
+You can also consider signing up for online counseling with BetterHelp (a sponsor) if you want online therapy but aren’t finding an online provider who accepts Medicare.
 With the income-based discounts they offer, you may be able to get therapy from a BetterHelp therapist that fits your budget.

 Whichever option seems right for you, please reach out—the care you need may be only a call or click away.